Livingstone songwriters join forces in Songs from the Shire for an album of original music

 RADF does not operate in the Brisbane City Council area or in Indigenous Council areas.

-Applicants in the Brisbane City Council area are encouraged to apply through the Creative Sparks funding program, which is a joint initiative of Brisbane City Council and the Queensland Government through Arts Queensland.
+Artists in the Brisbane City Council area are encouraged to apply through the Creative Sparks funding program, a joint initiative of Brisbane City Council and the Queensland Government through Arts Queensland.

-Applicants in an Indigenous Council area are encouraged to apply through the Indigenous Regional Arts Development Fund, which is a partnership program between the Queensland Government through Arts Queensland and Aboriginal and Torres Strait Islander Councils, Communities and incorporated Community Organisations.
+Artists in an Indigenous Council area are encouraged to apply through the Indigenous Regional Arts Development Fund, a partnership program between the Queensland Government through Arts Queensland and Aboriginal and Torres Strait Islander Councils, Communities and incorporated Community Organisations.

-All applications are assessed by the RADF Assessment Panel against the below four equally weighted criteria.
-The indicators listed are a sample of the types of evidence needed to achieve each criterion:
+All applications are assessed by the RADF Assessment Panel against the equally weighted criteria shown below.
+The indicators listed are a sample of the evidence needed to achieve each criterion: